sandynigs/semantiker/README.md

     The API documentation will be available at `http://localhost:8000/docs`.

-3.  **Test the API** by sending two queries that are semantically similar but phrased differently (e.g., "best rain cloud" and "cloud producing most precipitation") and observe the difference in latency to confirm the cache hit.
+3.  **Test the API** by sending two queries that are semantically similar but phrased differently (e.g., "best rain cloud" and "which cloud is best for rain") and observe the difference in latency to confirm the cache hit.

 ## 🔮 Future Extensions